Cape Fear Community College Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At CFCC, approximately 18% of students took out student loans averaging $5,289 a year.
-That adds up to $21,156 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At CFCC, approximately 12% of students took out student loans averaging $6,037 a year.
+That adds up to $24,148 over four years for those students.

-The student loan default rate at CFCC is 22.0%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at CFCC is 14.2%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do CFCC Graduates Make?students who graduate with a bachelor's degree from CFCC make about $27,900 a year during their first few years of employment after graduation.
-Unfortunately, this is 30% less that the average college graduate's salary of $39,802 per year.
+How Much Money Do CFCC Graduates Make?students who graduate from CFCC with a bachelor's degree go on to jobs where they make an average salary of $34,167 in their early years.
+Unfortunately, this is 20% less that the average college graduate's salary of $42,485 per year.
 However, graduates in your major field may make more.

 Location of Cape Fear Community College